WETSUIT HISTORY

 It is difficult to credit a single individual for the creation of the modern wetsuit, but if you had to do it, it would be Jack O’Neill.
 How wetsuits came from “wool sweaters” to high tech battery powered wetsuits – History of the wetsuit.

 If you ask the average wetsuit user on the street, most would say that it was Jack O’Neill who invented the wetsuit and came up with the idea of using neoprene.
 Jack founded the O’Neill company together with his brother Robert O’Neill, who actually was the one in the O’Neill family that created the first wetsuit designs.
 Then again there are also But Bob and Bill Meistrell, from Manhattan Beach, California who founded Body Glove and they say they started to experiment with neoprene wetsuits in 1953.
-I guess all these people were not aware of each other work so it doesn’t really matter.
+I guess all these people were not aware of each other work so it doesn’t really matter -they all contributed to what we have today.

 Jack O’Neill